programming-maestro/KafkaJavaSample/README.md

-# Kafka Trading Backend — Example
+# Kafka Backend — Example

 A simple Java + Kafka (Maven) example to demonstrate producing and consuming trade events.
 Intended for local development and experimentation (single-node KRaft Kafka).